 Developed facilities, including beaches, picnic areas, athletic fields and campgrounds, are available at some locations.
 Many are open to individuals or small groups free of charge on a first come, first serve basis.
 A nominal fee is charged to reserve covered picnic shelters.
 Large groups may be required to obtain user permits for a small fee.
 Some areas collect a user fee from the weekend before Memorial Day to the weekend after Labor Day.

-For a free brochure about 2015 Corps recreational opportunities in New England, including directions to each site, write to the New England District, U.S. Army Corps of Engineers, ATTN: Public Affairs Office, 696 Virginia Road, Concord, MA 01742-2751.
-For more information about Corps of Engineers recreation and activities in New England visit the website at: www.nae.usace.army.mil/Missions/Recreation.aspx.
+For a free brochure about 2019 Corps recreational opportunities in New England, including directions to each site, contact the New England District, U.S. Army Corps of Engineers, ATTN: Public Affairs Office, 696 Virginia Road, Concord, MA 01742-2751.
+For more information about Corps of Engineers recreation and activities in New England visit the website at: http://www.nae.usace.army.mil/Missions/Recreation.aspx.

-The Corps of Engineers nationwide manages 12 million acres of recreation lands and waters in 43 states and hosts 370 million visitors a year.
-For more information on Corps recreation nationwide visit the website at www.CorpsLakes.us.
+The Corps of Engineers nationwide manages 12 million acres of recreation lands and waters in 43 states and hosts approximately 370 million visitors a year.
+For more information on Corps of Engineers recreation nationwide visit the website at http://www.CorpsLakes.us.

 Follow the Corps’ New England District on Facebook at www.facebook.com/CorpsNewEngland; on Twitter at twitter.com/CorpsNewEngland; and Instagram at https://www.instagram.com/usacenewengland/.